Influencer marketing is one of the most receptive forms of digital advertising. Why? Because it’s not intrusive.

 Impressive engagement happens with influencers because their followers feel more comfortable chatting, asking questions, and commenting on their posts because the relationship feels close and intimate.
 This is especially true for creators with a smaller audience.
 Micro-influencers have 22.2 times more conversations weekly about recommendations on what to buy when compared to an average consumer.

 It works, too: For every dollar spent on influencer marketing, brands generate over five times as many impressions and engagements as paid advertising.
-To top it off, posts that get traction are even more favored from social media algorithms, ultimately increasing the reach and spreading your brand’s message.
+To top it off, posts that get traction are even more favored by social media algorithms, ultimately increasing the reach and spreading your brand’s message.

 5. Get more sales